Table of Contents

 How do well-intentioned legal teams end up with unacceptable contract administration risks?

-- Slowing the business down by restricting contract templates to Legal only.
-In this approach, which is the most restrictive, business users must email Legal, sometimes at an email alias like legal@, to request contract generation.
-Business users never get access to editable contract templates, and Legal sends counterparties contract PDFs for signature.
-This approach sacrifices speed for security, since all contract generation requires action by Legal.
-However, it ensures security pre- and post-execution because Legal manages all contract files.
+- Slowing the business down by restricting contract templates to legal only In this approach, which is the most restrictive, business users must email legal, sometimes at an email alias like legal@, to request contract generation.
+Business users never get access to editable contract templates, and legal sends counterparties contract PDFs for signature.
+This approach sacrifices speed for security, since all contract generation requires action by legal.
+However, it ensures security pre- and post-execution because legal manages all contract files.

-- Exposing the company to risks by allowing business users to generate contract templates on their own and bring in Legal for approval or review before execution.
+- Exposing the company to risks by allowing business users to generate contract templates on their own and bring in legal for approval or review before execution.
 Giving business users the ability to generate contract templates on their own may accelerate the pre-execution stages of a contract lifecycle, but only if business users generate the contract template without making any errors.
-In this approach, which emphasizes speed over full Legal control, Legal is brought in for approval and review once a contract is ready for signature.
-(That said, giving business users access to contract templates also enables these users to send contracts out for signature even if those contracts have not been reviewed by Legal.)
+In this approach, which emphasizes speed over full legal control, legal is brought in for approval and review once a contract is ready for signature.
+(That said, giving business users access to contract templates also enables these users to send contracts out for signature even if those contracts have not been reviewed by legal.)

 These same contract administration risks apply to other stages of the contract lifecycle, too (e.g., approval, execution, archival).
 Companies tend to adopt overly permissive or overly restrictive contracting policies because they lack the ability to put guardrails around the contracting process.
 Fortunately, new technologies allow teams to move from “all-or-nothing” access policies to policies automatically governed by requester role, contract type, and other key contract attributes.